mineral-ui/mineral-ui/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-NOTE: We're just getting started.
-While we appreciate any feedback, we're not yet ready to accept public contributions.

 Thank you for your contribution!
 Here's a template to help you format your PR.

-Your title should look like: [ComponentName] Clear, brief title using imperative tense For example: [Button] Add support for type=submit
+Your title should look like: "[ComponentName] Clear, brief title using imperative tense" ~or~ "type-of-change(what-is-changed): Clear, brief title using imperative tense" (the latter should follow type convention from Commitizen: https://github.com/commitizen/cz-cli)
+Examples:
+* [Button] Add support for type=submit
+* test(happo): Update to happo v1.0

 For a PR to be considered, each item in the checklist must be checked.
 -->